byu/serf/README.md

 Serf Loader Example
 ===================

-Look inside the example subdirectory for the serf files for this example.
+Look inside the example subdirectory for the serf files in this example.

     ####